sciZer0/newdiscoveries/README.md

 As said above, even this mistake alone destroys the entire concept of modern/official science of understanding the Universe.

 <i>The Concept of Static Mechanical Work is explained in detail below in this article.</i>

+Also, in modern/official science, there is a lot of other obvious fundamental mistakes. <i>More on it below.</i>

 ## CONTEXT IN BRIEF